What can I use in place of Kaffir lime leaves in making Tom Yum soup?--Deanna

 Lemon verbena can be substituted for lemon thyme in the above blends, but isn't quite as close in taste, to me.
 Both lemon thyme and lemon verbena are common garden herbs and can be bought to plant in your herb garden or you may find them at your local farmers' market.

-1Joachim, among others, note that the word "Kaffir" has a disparaging connotation and therefore discourage its use, preferring Makrut lime instead.
+1Joachim, and others note that the word "Kaffir" has a disparaging connotation and therefore discourage its use, preferring Makrut lime instead.
 It is also spelled as kieffer or kiefer lime.